-Jaela Bernstien is a national reporter based in Montreal.
+Jaela Bernstien is a reporter based in Montreal.
 She's covered a wide range of news topics, ranging from criminal trials to ice age caves, and everything in between.

 Latest from Jaela Bernstien